-A graduate from Milan Institute or Milan Institute of Cosmetology is eligible for a \$1,000.00 tuition scholarship upon enrolling in a subsequent program with a minimum of 600 hours.
+A graduate from Milan Institute is eligible for a \$1,000.00 tuition scholarship upon enrolling in a subsequent program with a minimum of 600 hours.
 For programs with less than 600 hours, a graduate is eligible for a \$200.00 scholarship.
-This scholarship is a onetime event for graduates and is considered a discount to tuition.
+This scholarship is a one-time event for graduates and is considered a discount to tuition.

-Discounts may not be combined and students will receive only the best available discount, for which they qualify.
+Discounts may not be combined and students will receive only the best available discount, for which they qualify